Dental Crown Lengthening in Miami, FL

 Depending on tissue healing, Dr. Gallardo will make a decision as to when the patient will be ready for their final crown, although he also performs the crown lengthening procedure for smile enhancement reasons.

-The crown lengthening procedure at Gallardo Periodontics & Implant Dentistry results in little discomfort.
+The crown lengthening procedure at Gallardo Periodontics & Implant Dentistry results in a little discomfort.
 To ensure a comfortable recovery, the doctor will prescribe appropriate pain medications if necessary.
 Patients will be given clear at-home instructions for oral care and patients will have follow-up appointments with our office so the success of the treatment can be monitored.

 Crown Lengthening at Gallardo Periodontics and Implant Dentistry